drybell/hn-reader/README.md

 ## Overview

-A client wrapper of [Hacker News](news.yc) using their public [API](hn-api).
+A client wrapper of [Hacker News][news.yc] using their public [API][hn-api].
 Currently starting with a flask/fastapi-based backend with an eventual typescript/react frontend.

 ## Rationale